LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 The built-in pseudo-object *user*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Logtalk defines a built-in, pseudo-object named ``user`` that virtually
+Logtalk defines a built-in, pseudo-object named :ref:`user <apis:user/0>`
-contains all user predicate definitions not encapsulated in a Logtalk
+that virtually contains all user predicate definitions not encapsulated in
-entity.
-These predicates are assumed to be implicitly declared public.
+a Logtalk entity.
+These predicates are assumed to be implicitly declared
-Messages sent from this pseudo-object, which includes messages sent from
+public.
+Messages sent from this pseudo-object, which includes messages sent
-the top-level interpreter, generate events when the default value of the
+from the top-level interpreter, generate events when the default value of
-``events`` flag is set to ``allow``.
+the ``events`` flag is set to ``allow``.
 Defining complementing categories
 for this pseudo-object is not supported.

 With some of the backend Prolog compilers that support a module system,